mwoss/mors/readme.md

 # MORS

 Application of topic models for information retrieval and search engine optimization.

+Models and application has been tested on Python 3.7.

 ### How to run server, step-by-step
 ```angular2html